 I’m wrapping up our Nigeria – Ghana series with a review of all the services we used during our trip.
 We spent our time between Grand Popo, Accra and Cape Coast.
 I wrote about them in the first part of this series.
 (Recap of our trip in Grand Popo | Accra | Cape Coast).
 I also wrote a cost and trip breakdown which you can find here.

-This follow up article is a review of all the places we stayed at and bus services we used.
+This follow-up article is a review of all the places we stayed at and the bus services we used.

 Auberge de Grand Popo

 We stayed here for two nights and it wasn’t so bad.
 The hotel has this rustic old charm to it.
 Most of the buildings were old and the room we booked was very basic.
 Unfortunately, I don’t have a picture of the room but I’ll try to describe it as best as I can.
 Ours had a bed (with a mosquito net), a desk and table and a fan.
 The shower area and toilet were also very small.

 What I found surprising and perhaps a bit terrifying about this place was the fact that it wasn’t fenced.
 The buildings are distributed on both sides of a stretch of road.
 So, in the mornings, we would hear school children walking past our building to their school or bike men riding past.

 What we loved

 - Location – The hotel is located right on the beach, which was just fantastic.
 I loved waking up to the sound of waves and enjoyed spending time relaxing or reading on the beach.

 - Service – Hotel staff were very professional, courteous and always willing to help.
 Service was generally exceptional.